AdityaPrashant/palm_tree_copy/README.md

 ## Model Architecture

-The model used in this project is `fasterrcnn_resnet50_fpn`, a state-of-the-art object detection model that can detect multiple instances of palm trees in a single image.
-The model is fine-tuned on custom data to adapt to the specific task of palm tree counting.
+The model used in this project is `fasterrcnn_resnet50_fpn`, a state-of-the-art object detection model that can detect multiple instances of objects in a single image.
+The model is fine-tuned on the [aerial-images-of-palm-trees](https://www.kaggle.com/datasets/riotulab/aerial-images-of-palm-trees/data) dataset to adapt to the specific task of palm tree counting.

 ## Training

 The model was trained using the following configuration:

 - **Optimizer**: SGD
-- **Learning Rate**: 0.001
+- **Learning Rate**: 0.01
 - **Batch Size**: 16
-- **Epochs**: 5
+- **Epochs**: 3
+- **Image Size**: 320

 The training process was tracked and logged using MLflow.
 The public MLflow dashboard for the results can be accessed via this [link](https://dagshub.com/franklinosei/palm-trees-counter.mlflow).